alabamahanna123/shiftleftr-ai/README.md

 # Shift Left AI

-**Design-first hallucination management for enterprise AI systems.**

-Just as DevSecOps transformed security from a gate at the end of the pipeline to a principle embedded throughout development, Shift Left AI transforms hallucination management from detection to design.

-## The Problem

-Current approaches to AI hallucination follow a familiar pattern: deploy first, detect problems later.
-Even the best detection frameworks (like EDFL) operate at runtime, after the system has already been built.
-This is where security was twenty years ago.

-The latest benchmarks tell the story.
-Flagship reasoning models from every major provider exceed 10% hallucination rates on straightforward factual tasks.
-Guardian agents can reduce this to under 1%, but only by catching errors after generation.
-We are building increasingly sophisticated ambulances at the bottom of the cliff.

 ## The Shift Left Approach

 This toolkit extends the EDFL framework (Chlon et al., 2025) with a design-first philosophy: